-As quarantine rules have been lifted for travel between England, Scotland, Wales and most of Europe, and the FCO has given the go ahead for travel too, we can think of no better mode of transport for this first, special trip back out into the world.
+As quarantine rules have been lifted for travel between England, Scotland, Wales and many countries in Europe, and the FCO has given the go ahead for travel too, we can think of no better mode of transport for this first, special trip back out into the world.
 We may not be able to embrace everyone we want, but we can certainly start to embrace travel again. *

 Take on part of the Tour de Mont Blanc from Chamonix, rent a bike in Lyon to take on some of the Via Rhôna Trail or reunite with loved ones in Atlantic coast locations such as Biarritz, Arcachon near Bordeaux or Hendaye on the Vélodyssée cycling trail.
 For more French joie de vivre, head to Toulouse to start a cycling or walking holiday along the Canal du Midi.